 To adjust the line scale of the signal strength from the insulation control sensors, set the pointer (Pos.
-3 in Fig. 21 and Fig. 22) to the SENSOR position by pressing the may be selected with the gain up/down arrows.
-For the automatic gain selection use the ton.
+3 in Fig. 21 and Fig. 22) to the SENSOR position by pressing the () button.
+The gain may be selected with the gain up/down arrows.
+For the automatic gain selection use the tor.